 Group II (Scotochromogens)

-- M. scrofulaceum causes scrofula- a granulomatous cervical adenitis in children.
+- M. scrofulaceum causes scrofula- granulomatous cervical adenitis in children.

 - Enters through oropharynx and infects the draining lymph nodes

-- Includes M. avium and M. Intracellularae also referred as M. avium-intracellularae (MAC/MAI) Complex
+- Includes M. avium and M. Intracellularae also referred to as M. avium-intracellularae (MAC/MAI) Complex

-- Source: Ubiquitous in environment: water, soil, dust, animals and poultry
+- Source: ubiquitous in the environment: water, soil, dust, animals, and poultry

 - Infection acquired by ingestion or inhalation.